 A student who successfully completes this subject will have:

-- An enhanced understanding and appreciation of the role and value of public interest lawyering; and
+- an enhanced understanding and appreciation of the role and value of public interest lawyering.

 Upon successful completion of the subject, students will have developed and demonstrated the following skills: